htemiz/hotel-bathroom-classification/README.md

 is a type of binary classification, Sigmoid activation is used in this layer.

 DECUSR-L is a some sort of light version of originial DECUSR model.
 In this light version, feature extraction block, Direct Upsampling and Feature Upsampling  layers are removed.
-The rest of

 ![](images/model.jpg)